 What you need to know

-Practical Test information
+Practical Test Guide

 So, you're almost there.
 You’ve had your lessons, you’ve passed your theory test, and now the only thing between you and the open road is the practical test.